caocscar/workshops/pyspark sparksql/pyspark.md

 **Note:** You might get a warning message that looks like `WARN Utils: Service 'SparkUI' could not bind on port 4040.
 Attempting port 4041.` This usually resolves itself after a few seconds.
 If not, try again at a later time.

 The interactive shell does not start with a clean slate.
-It already has a couple of objects defined for you.
+It already has several objects defined for you.
-`sc` is a SparkContext and `sqlContext` is as self-described.
+- `sc` is a SparkContext
+- `sqlContext` is a SQLContext object
+- `spark` is a SparkSession object

 You can check this by typing the variable names.
 ```
 sc
 sqlContext
+spark
 ```

 ## Exit Interactive Shell